zx9597446/dify-official-plugins/README.md

 ### Update

 In the future, all new official plugins developed by Dify will be updated and maintained in this repository.
-Additionally, Dify will collaborate with partners to co-create plugins, actively expanding partner projects to provide more mature plugin solutions to Dify users.
-Moreover, plugins created by Dify's partners will also be stored in this repository.

 ### Security disclosure